Web3Philippines/workshops/workshop-02/README.md

 You'll learn how to build your own NFT marketplace on Mumbai (Polygon Testnet) using thirdweb marketplace pre-built contract and Web3 SDK.

+## Setup

+Edit the `config.json` and add your smart contract address and the preffered network.
+In this workshop we'll use Mumbai Polygon testnet which has `8001` network ID.

+For test NFT to be listed we'll use this pre-made test NFT collection called [Mata NFT](https://thirdweb.com/mumbai/signature-drop/0xD9288b8E10c68D5669d1c70b63C8F2eDC40D1925).

 ## Start Server

 ```